EnVISIONing Annapolis: Conversations for Change Lecture Series

 The EnVISIONing Annapolis project began with a series of free, public lectures held in Annapolis from September 2007 through June 2008.
 The speakers included leading experts in the fields of urban planning, urban design, public transportation, immigration, and historic preservation.
 Organized by the EnVISIONing Annapolis Foundation, MS&R and Miriam Gusevich, these lectures were intended to stimulate civic dialogue among residents and outsiders regarding the urban sprawl and development issues facing the 21st-century American city.
 All lectures were held at the Maryland Hall Center for Creative Arts, with one exception held at The Boys and Girls Club of Annapolis.

 Speakers included: Notable author and international consultant Charles Landry; Jason Sartori from the National Center for Smart Growth; Architect/educator William Morrish, and; Preservation author and thinker Howard Mansfield.
-Each lecturer addressed topics of their specialty - all relevant to Annapolis' situation today.
+Each lecturer addressed topics of their specialty—all relevant to Annapolis's situation today.
 The purpose of these lectures was not to propose solutions, per se, but rather to instigate a local conversation on potential solutions from the ground up, supported by Annapolitans.

 Urban Design Charrette

 A major component of EnVISIONing Annapolis was the urban design charrette held in March 2008.
-During this period of intense collaborative work, four university teams - one each from the University of Maryland, Catholic University of America, Virginia Tech, and Morgan State University - converged on the city to study, brainstorm, and create.
-Each team conceived and presented compelling plans, narratives, and images of the city in the year 2060 - envisioning the future of Annapolis.
+During this period of intense collaborative work, four university teams—one each from the University of Maryland, Catholic University of America, Virginia Tech, and Morgan State University—converged on the city to study, brainstorm, and create.
+Each team conceived and presented compelling plans, narratives, and images of the city in the year 2060—envisioning the future of Annapolis.